Shirley Chisholm: Later life and death

 In 1984, Chisholm and C. Delores Tucker co-founded an organization initially known as the National Black Women's Political Caucus.
 This was established during the vice presidential campaign of Geraldine Ferraro.
 African-American women from various political organizations convened to set forth a political agenda emphasizing the needs of women of African descent.
 Chisholm was chosen as its first chair.
 Creation of the group represented a split with an earlier organization, the National Black Women's Political Leadership Caucus, which had been co-founded by Tucker in 1971.
 Following a protest by the earlier group, the new one changed its name to the National Political Congress of Black Women, later simplified to the National Congress of Black Women.

 During those years, she continued to give speeches at colleges, by her own count visiting over 150 campuses since becoming nationally known.
 She told students to avoid polarization and intolerance: "If you don't accept others who are different, it means nothing that you've learned calculus."
 Continuing to be involved politically, she traveled to visit different minority groups and urge them to become a strong force at the local level.
-She campaigned for Jesse Jackson during his 1984 presidential campaign and his 1988 one.
+She campaigned for Jesse Jackson during his 1984 and 1988 presidential campaigns.
 In 1990, Chisholm, along with 15 other black women and men, formed African-American Women for Reproductive Freedom.

-Her husband Hardwick died in August 1986.
+Her husband, Arthur Hardwick, died in August 1986.
 Chisholm moved to Florida in 1991.
 In 1993, President Bill Clinton nominated her to be United States Ambassador to Jamaica, but she could not serve due to poor health, and the nomination was withdrawn.
-In the same year she was inducted into the National Women's Hall of Fame.
+In that same year, she was inducted into the National Women's Hall of Fame.